eilccn/topiaries-info/README.md

 ### Eileen Chang
 #### Loop Critique Residency 7: recent ancient open-source analog encrypted garden memory

+Maybe you will find what you are looking for here.

 ### Contributing to Topiaries
 Please use this space to share images, text, code, a note saying you stopped by the show, contact info, a signature, questions ...